PatrickTLuu/ChronosBookmarks/README.md

 # Bookmark Database (Ongoing)
-MySql that stores bookmarks.
+MySql database that stores bookmarks.
 Uses python as a backend

 ## Features
 - List all bookmarks